 We also helped to source character replacement windows for the life-expired Crittals, and found a modern aluminium double glazed window that even passed the Conservation Officer's high standards.

-"Ever since we completed the house, we've had people dropping in to congratulate us on how sympathetically it has been done.
-We must have given Peter & Lizzie's details to at least ten other couples looking to extend their homes in the area."
+"Even before we completed the house, we had people dropping in to congratulate us on how sympathetically it has been done.
+We must have given our cards to at least ten other couples looking to extend their homes in the area."

 This was an extensive project that brought together the perfect mix of a lovely character house in desperate need of TLC and extension, with a couple keen to modernise, yet preserve the heritage, and a builder that could deliver the work to the required standards.